AnggaR96s/Reforestation/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## Atheism is a non-prophet organisation.